Camp Cherry Valley: History

 There is a small silver mine located in the cove left from the time the western part of Catalina Island was full of such mines.
 The mine was shut down by orders from Abraham Lincoln, after he had got rumors the Confederate army may attack California to acquire gold and silver to fund their war efforts.
 In 1864 Union Troops were put on the island to stop mining.

 The San Gabriel Valley Council (former Pasadena Council) opened and operated the camp starting in 1923.

 Throughout the 1920s-1930s, Scouts would travel via train from Pasadena to San Pedro, then take The Great White Steamer (SS Catalina) to Avalon.
 After arriving in Avalon, they would then travel up to Cherry Cove on the Betty-O, a Wrigley tour boat, now a Marina del Rey fishing boat.

 When Cherry Valley opened in 1923, it was very primitive that first year.
 There was no pier, so campers had to wade ashore or be shuttled from the Betty-O via rowboats.
 Scouts ate at an "open air" Dining Hall and were plagued by yellow jackets.
 Beginning in 1947, Scouts traveled directly from San Pedro to Cherry Cove on the H-10 water taxi.
 They would continue to travel via water taxi until 1973.

+Cherry Valley was used by the Maritime Unit of the Office of Strategic Services (OSS) during World War II to train frogmen in amphibious operations who were then deployed into the Pacific Theatre of Operations, as an annex to their primary Catalina base at Toyon Bay.

 The original 1937 lighthouse was blown down in a storm in 1998.
 It was rebuilt in 2003 and christened "Thomson's Light" in honor of Dr. Henry H. Thomson, who first supported Camp Cherry Valley as a medical student in 1932.
 He is a Silver Beaver and Silver Antelope recipient.
 For decades, Doc Thomson supported the health lodge with summer staffing and supplies.

 The 1935 film Mutiny on the Bounty used the Cherry Cove as part of its filming.